chrisdail/mcp-mysql-1password-server/README.md

 ### 1. 1Password Configuration

-Create database items in 1Password with the following fields:
+Create database items in 1Password using the database type with the following fields:

 - `hostname`: MySQL server hostname
 - `username`: MySQL username
 - `password`: MySQL password